Rich Travis, Staff Writer

 - Dementia and Delirium – While the immediate effects of delirium are usually reversed with treatment, there can be long term memory and concentration problems resulting from untreated or delayed treatment of hypothyroidism.

-Seeking medical advice is obviously, one of the most effective ways to prevent serious complications of hypothyroidism or any thyroid disease.Pay attention to the signs your body is giving you and don't put off going to the doctor if you… Click To Tweet
+Seeking medical advice is obviously, one of the most effective ways to prevent serious complications of hypothyroidism or any thyroid disease.Pay attention to the signs your body is giving you and don't put off going to the doctor if you suspect thyroid issues and always consider a functional root-cause approach.
+Click To Tweet

 This is a perplexing disease and since it’s symptoms are so similar to other problems and conditions, it’s a good idea to do your homework beforehand.
 Researching, learning from others and being prepared to self-advocate, even when consulting with your chosen healthcare professional, may also be necessary tools in unraveling the mysteries of hypothyroidism.
 See a full list of symptoms here.

-Always consider a functional medicine practitioner to compliment your conventional doctor.
+Always consider a functional medicine practitioner to complement your conventional doctor.